SarCode/Ubuntu-Software-Utilities/README.md

 ## Ever closed a terminal that was running important command?

-All of us have at-least once accidentally closed a terminal which has our command running, and then we have re-iniliase the whole setup.
+All of us have at-least once accidentally closed a terminal which has our command running, and then we have to re-iniliaze the whole setup.

 Well I give you a life-long solution to it.